adamrmoss/edu-basic/docs/edu-basic-language.md

 | Alt | `"ALT"` | SC:18 |
 | Caps Lock | `"CAPSLOCK"` | SC:20 |

 **Note:** Scan codes are based on TypeScript/JavaScript `KeyboardEvent.code` and `KeyboardEvent.keyCode` values.
 The actual scan code values may vary by platform and keyboard layout.
 Special key names are case-sensitive.
-Use `INKEY$` for character-based input handling and `INKEYSCAN$` when you need to detect specific physical keys regardless of keyboard layout.
+Use `INKEY` for character-based input handling and `INKEYSCAN` when you need to detect specific physical keys regardless of keyboard layout.

 **Examples:**
 ```
 ' Basic usage - get character or special key name
 DO
-    LET key$ = INKEY$
+    LET key$ = INKEY
     IF key$ <> "" THEN
         PRINT "Key pressed: "; key$
         IF key$ = "ESC" THEN EXIT DO